JoshuaHaughton/vinyl-shop/README.md

 # Vinyl Fresh - E-commerce Shop
 Vinyl Fresh is a dynamic e-commerce app where users can browse vinyls based on their favourite album covers.
-This passion project served as a way for me to learn in-depth about JavaScript and React, and allowed me to experiment with implementing both these features into something I've built myself.
+This passion project served as a way for me to learn more about JavaScript, React and Redux, and allowed me to experiment with implementing both these features into something I've built myself.

 View Live HERE: [Vinyl Shop](https://sharp-murdock-022be0.netlify.app/)